klips-project/rabbitmq-worker/src/dispatcher/README.md

 The dispatcher writes JSON-structured logs using the the Pino library to the path defined with the environment variable `LOG_FILE_PATH`.

-The logs can be viewed with a texteditor, but it is easier to read the with the tool `pino-pretty`(installation with `npm i -g pino-pretty`).
+The logs can be viewed using a texteditor, but it is easier to read the with the tool `pino-pretty`(installation with `npm i -g pino-pretty`).
 Examples:

 ```shell
 # show all logs with colors